 The witness was Maurice Masse, a lavender farmer who lived in south-eastern France.
 According to his statement, on 1 July 1965, Masse said the aliens arrived and later left in a large, metallic symmetrical flying object.
 Ignoring how these aliens could have travelled to the Earth in this type of object, we do notice something interesting.
 The first thing has to do with the way the aliens behaved towards the lavender plants: they were curious.
-Understandable considering this is a common human behaviour we see in our scientists.
-If a human scientist visited an alien planet and noticed something of interest, he would behave in exactly the same way as we see in the aliens in this French UFO case.
+Understandable considering this is a common human trait among our scientists.
+If a human scientist was to visit an alien planet and noticed something of interest, he would naturally behave in exactly the same way as we see in the aliens in this French UFO case.
 Nothing unusual.
 But that is not all.
 Look more closely.
 Have you noticed something else?
 As you can see, one of the aliens was behaving differently toward the farmer.
-More specifically, they were not curious at the farmer.
+More specifically, they were not exactly curious at the farmer (at least not at that precise moment during their study of the lavender plants).
 Rather their curiosity was directed almost exclusively at the plants being grown by the farmer.
 This isn't exactly a visit to say "hello" to humans as much as the SETI scientists would like to think.

-If this isn't clear enough evidence, look at the second alien.
+If this isn't clear enough, look at the second alien.
 The behaviour is more obvious.
 It is telling us that these aliens were neither interested in being contacted by us nor do they want to talk to us (2).
 Instead Masse was temporarily immobilised at a distance by a strange pen-like device held by one of the creatures.
 Not exactly a sign that the aliens are dying to meet us after making such a long journey to reach our planet.
 (3)